NadineSandhu/ADA-Application/Step 2: Essay Questions.md

 ###3.
 After reading Ada's Vision, Mission and Inclusivity Statement, how will you contribute to Ada's vision for an inclusive and diverse community?

 I intend to be a mentor and role model to younger generations who wish to pursue a career in video game development, or any technology related field.
-Only by putting ourselves in the roles we wish to see more women doing, will we slowly begin to see the change needed in tech industries.
-With women holding a shockingly low percentage of senior management roles across all industries, I firmly believe it is up to us as individuals and as a collective to step up and take on the roles we see ourselves lacking in.
+Only by taking on the roles we wish to see more women doing, will we slowly begin to see the change needed in tech industries.
+With women holding a shockingly low percentage of senior management roles across all industries, I firmly believe it is up to us as individuals and as a collective to step up and forge a new path for women in technology.

 ####4.
 Tell us about a time you made a mistake that you learned a lot from.
 If you encountered the situation again, what would you do differently?